AKSW/text2sparql.aksw.org/docs/guidelines.md

 ### Results

 - Every competing team should register and submit their results using the paper template.
-- Your method will be evaluated trough an service API.
+- Your method will be evaluated trough a service API.
 - Instructions on how to register and publish your API mehod can be found on the Challenge page, subsection Evaluation/[Process](https://text2sparql.aksw.org/challenge/#process).

 ### Paper